smatechnologies/opcon-cli-java/README.md

 # OpCon CLI
-A command line utility for Windows & Linux that uses the OpCon REST API to interact with OpCon.
+A command line utility for Windows & Linux that uses the OpCon Rest-API to interact with OpCon.
 Provides functions to manage machines, machine groups, jobs, properties, thresholds and schedules.

 [ SOURCE CODE COMMING SOON ]

 # Prerequisites

-- Uses the opCon API to perform the functions, so an OpCon-API license is required
+- Uses the OpCon Rest-API to perform the functions, so an OpCon Rest-API license is required
 - Requires **Java version 8**.
   - embedded OpenJDK included in installation zip / tar files.

 # Instructions
-Is a command utility that submits requests to OpCon using the SMA OpCon-RestAPI.
+Is a command utility that submits requests to OpCon using the SMA OpCon Rest-API.
 The utility is available for both Windows and Linux.

 It consists of a single program **OpConCLI.exe** for Windows and **OpConCLI.sh** for Linux

-### Supported Functions
+## Supported Functions

 Provides the following functions: